7ubi/SudokuSolver/readme.txt

-This is a "Sudoku Solver", which a created in Python using Backtracking
+This is a "Sudoku Solver", which I created in Python using Backtracking

-What I learned?:
+#What I learned?:

 I learned about backtracking, how it works and how to apply it.

+#Requirements:

-Requirements: Python 3.x, pygame and PyQt5 installed
+Python 3.x, pygame and PyQt5 installed

-How to use:
+#How to use:

 open command line (cmd on Windows) -> type: python (Path, where File is saved)\SudokuSolver.py